Henrik Stenson: European Tour

+PGA Tour

-In March 2009 Stenson created a storm in the media after stripping to his underwear and golf glove in order to play a recovery shot from a muddy water hazard at the first round of the WGC-CA Championship.
-On 10 May 2009, Stenson won The Players Championship with a dominating final round score of 66 to finish four ahead of Ian Poulter.
+In May 2009, Stenson won the PGA Tour's flagship event, The Players Championship, with a dominating final round score of 66 to finish four ahead of Ian Poulter.
 The win was his first American stroke play victory.
 This win again brought him to fifth in the Official World Golf Ranking.
 The following week he moved up to fourth without playing.
+Stenson focused on the PGA Tour for most of the remainder of his career.

 Stenson faltered after reaching a career OWGR high.
 He struggled during most of the 2011 season, when he made 9 of 15 cuts but had no top-10 finishes.
 His world ranking fell to 230 at the beginning of 2012.
 On 5 April 2012, Stenson led during the first round of the Masters Tournament with two eagles on the front nine to lead at 6-under-par until the 18th hole.
 He scored a quadruple-bogey on the par-4 18th hole, tying the Masters' record for the highest score ever on that hole.